 Customize your dashboard to monitor agent performance throughout the day, and balance adjustments between your agent metrics and tweaking your dialer configurations accordingly.

-Here again are the agent metrics I use and suggest you track for your call center:
+Here again are the agent performance metrics I use and suggest you track for your call center:

 Agent Number of Calls Taken